-Denote the cause of death j (for possible causes $j=1,\ldots,J$) of individual i as $D_i=j$.
+Denote the cause of death j (for possible causes j=1, ..., J) of individual i as $D_i=j$.
 Bereaved relatives or caretakers are asked about each of a set of symptoms (possibly including signs or other indicators) experienced by the deceased before death.
-Each symptom k (for possible symptoms $k=1,\ldots,K$) is reported by bereaved relatives to have been present, which are denoted for individual i as $S{ik}=1$, or absent, $S{ik}=0$.
-The set of symptoms reported about an individual death, $\{S{i1},\ldots,S{iK}\}$, is summarized as the vector S_i .
+Each symptom k (for possible symptoms k=1, ..., K) is reported by bereaved relatives to have been present, which are denoted for individual i as $S{ik}=1$, or absent, $S{ik}=0$.
+The set of symptoms reported about an individual death, $\{S{i1}, ..., S{iK}\}$, is summarized as the vector S_i .
 Thus, the cause of death D_i is one variable with many possible values, whereas the symptoms S_i constitute a set of variables, each with a dichotomous outcome.

 Data come from two sources.
 The first is a hospital or other validation site, where both S_i and D_i are available for each individual i (i=1, ..., n).
-The second is the community or some population about which an inference is desired, where S_t (but not D_t) is observed for each individual 1 (1=1, ..., L).
+The second is the community or some population about which an inference is desired, where S_i (but not D_i) is observed for each individual 1 (l=1, ..., L).
 Ideally, the second source of data constitutes a random sample from a large population of interest, but it could also represent any other relevant target group.

 The quantity of interest for the entire analysis is P(D), the distribution of cause-specific mortality in the population.
-Public health scholars are not normally interested in the cause of death D1 of any particular individual in the population (although some current methods require estimates of these as intermediate values to compute P(D)), they are interested in 15 the cause of death for subgroups, such as age, sex, or condi-
+Public health scholars are not normally interested in the cause of death D_i of any particular individual in the population (although some current methods require estimates of these as intermediate values to compute P(D)), they are interested in the cause of death for subgroups, such as age, sex, or condition.

 The difficulty of verbal autopsy analyses is that the population cause of death distribution is not necessarily the same in the hospital where D is observed.
 In addition, researchers often do not sample from the hospital randomly, and instead over-sample deaths due to causes that may be rare in the hospital.
-Thus, in general, the cause of death distribution in the two samples cannot be assumed to be the same: $P(D) \neq P^h$
+Thus, in general, the cause of death distribution in the two samples cannot be assumed to be the same: $P(D) \neq P^{h}$ (D).

 Since symptoms are consequences of the cause of death, the data generation process has a clear ordering: Each disease or injury D=j produces some symptom profiles (sometimes called "syndromes" or values of S) with higher probability than others.
-These conditional probability distributions are 30 represented as $P^{h}(S|D)$ for data generated in the hospital and P(S|D) in the population.
-Thus, since the distribution of symptom profiles equals the distribution of symptoms given deaths weighted by the distribution of deaths, the symptom distribution will not normally be observed to be the same in 35 the two samples: $P(S) \neq P^h(S)$.
+These conditional probability distributions are represented as $P^{h}(S|D)$ for data generated in the hospital and P(S|D) in the population.
+Thus, since the distribution of symptom profiles equals the distribution of symptoms given 20 deaths weighted by the distribution of deaths, the symptom distribution will not normally be observed to be the same in the two samples: $P(S) \neq P^{h}(S)$.

-Whereas P(D) is a multinomial distribution with J outcomes, P(S) may be thought of as either a multivariate distribution of K binary variables or equivalently as a univariate multinomial distribution with 2^{K} possible outcomes, each of 40 which is a possible symptom profile.
-The 2^K representation is usually used.
+Whereas P(D) is a multinomial distribution with J outcomes, P(S) may be thought of as either a multivariate distri- 25 tion, the variability of estimates of sensitivity and specificity bution of K binary variables or equivalently as a univariate multinomial distribution with 2^{K} possible outcomes, each of which is a possible symptom profile.
+The 2^{K} representation is usually used.